riscv-europe/summit-website/site.src/pages/posters.md

 HUB format is an emerging technique to improve the hardware and time requirement when round to nearest is needed.
 On the other hand, RISC-V is a open source ISA that an important number of companies are using in their designs currently.
 In this paper we present a tailored floating point HUB adder that has been implemented in the Sargantana RISC-V processor.

+*Bio*

+*Gerardo Bandera-Burgueño received the M.Sc. degree in Computer Engineering and the Ph.D. degree in Computer Science from the University of Málaga, Spain, in 1994 and 1999, respectively.
+In 1994 he was Assistant Professor of the Department of Computer Architecture at the University of Málaga.
+Since 2001 he is Associate Professor.
+In addition to regular courses, he has taught several international summer courses and some CISCO and NVIDIA seminars, where he is a certified lecturer.
+His research interests include heterogeneous and high-performance computing, computer arithmetic, and architectures for vector processing.
+He has more than 30 contributions to international journals, conferences, and book chapters, and has participated in more than 20 national and international research projects.
+He has led more than 10 R&D projects with international companies.*

 ### Riccardo Alidori -- Hardware Support for Variable Precision Floating Point Formats Exploration